FAQs + Care

 Q: Do you do custom work?

 A: YES!
 We love custom projects.
 Especially custom engagement rings.
 Think sapphires and Puzzle Rings!
+Custom projects must be planned a few months in advance.

 Q: How do I clean my jewelry?